loruro/Ultrasonic-Anemometer/README.md

 This maximum is used to calculate the time of flight.
 Here is comparison of signal and approximated quadratic function:
 <div align="center"><img src="img/charts/regression.png" width="300"/></div>

+Distance between the maximal value and Y axis multiplied by 6333 ns results only in signal time of flight difference between conditions with wind and without wind.
+To get total time of fligh there has to be added time of flight during windless conditions.
+This time is calculated using temperature acquired during calibration by using formula from the beggining of the article.
+Distance between transducers also has to be known.
+It's 27 cm.
+Any later temperature changes should not affect the final result.
+Knowing the total signal time of flight, final wind speed value is calculated.

 ## Software

 Software for the ATmega1284 microcontroller was developed using Atmel Studio IDE with AVR8 GNU Toolchain.
 It contains avr-libc libraries and avr-gcc compiler.
 Optimization flag **_-Os_** was set for compilation.
 All used flags are below: